Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The beauty of it: MVO forces you to distinguish between nice-to-have and must-have.
 This clarity is also valuable in normal operations.

-Start not with IT.
+Do not start with IT.
 Start with the business.

 Ask yourself: